Skip to content

 How Do You Figure Mileage for Taxes in 2026?

-To figure your mileage for taxes, add up all of your qualifying business miles for the year and multiply that total by the IRS mileage rate for 2026 once it is announced.
+To figure your mileage for taxes, add up all of your qualifying business miles for the year and multiply that total by the official IRS mileage rate for 2026 (72.5 cents per mile for business).
 The result is your total 2026 mileage deduction using the standard mileage method.

 Real-World Example